Last Updated: September 27, 2022

 Like many specialized industries, logistics has its own vocabulary.
 Although shorthand makes communicating with other industry experts more efficient, it can quickly get confusing to anyone outside the logistics world.

-Laying the Foundation: 1PL and 2PL
+Laying the Foundation: 1PL

 Let’s start with the basics.
 Once you understand how these terms were originally conceived, you’ll be able to unpack the increasing levels of complexity with ease.